rachelmoon290/apatinder-documentation/docs/index.md

 ## Dog Recommendation Model

+### Data

+### Exploratory Data Analysis

 ### Data Cleaning
-Our team was given sql data from APA! that contains information about all dogs (~30,000 dogs) in the shelter.
+Our team was given sql dump data from APA! that contains information about all dogs (~30,000 dogs) that have entered APA! shelter.
 There are 147 columns (147 different features for dogs) in the data, but the majority of columns was filled with NaN values or did not seem to be important for our model.
 We decided to drop columns where more than 60% of their values consist of NaNs and drop columns not relevant to our model, such as 'AnimalCoverPhoto', 'Location', 'AnimalStatus', etc. We were left with 21 columns, as shown below.

 1. AnimalSex